golangci/golangci-lint-action/README.md

 We recommend running this action in a job separate from other jobs (`go test`, etc.) because different jobs [run in parallel](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#job).

-Add `.github/workflows/golangci-lint.yml` with the following contents:
+Add a `.github/workflows/golangci-lint.yml` file with the following contents:

 <details>
 <summary>Simple Example</summary>